 The proposed dredging and sediment bag placement project is complex.
 Removing sediment from Junor Lake has only two approaches - excavation or dredging.
-To excavate, Junor Lake must be drained, haul roads constructed, sediment lifted out with excavators and bulldozers, and reconstruction of damaged fairways, retaining walls, and associated landscaping.
-The excavated sediment will also amount to 5300 cubic yard (similar amount as dredging).
+To excavate, the pond must be drained, haul roads constructed, sediment lifted out with excavators and bulldozers, and reconstruction of damaged fairways, retaining walls, and associated landscaping.
 Such approach involves a lot of machinery, equipment operators, truckers and inspectors.
 Unlike most excavation projects, removal of the sediment will be messy, destructive, and risky due to potential opportunities for spillage, equipment failures and unintentional accidents.
-The excavated sediment must be hauled to a location where containment cells can be constructed.
-Given the excavated sediment contains about 50 percent water, the containment cell area will utilize the entirety of Wetland A, plus more working space for topsoil storage, truck haul roads, and excavator maneuvering.
-The remaining portion of the golf course lacks sufficient space for containment cell construction and associated haul roads.

 In contrast, the dredging approach is rather surgical, with only the dredge cutting head and discharge pipeline having contact with the removed sediment.
 The equipment needed is limited to a floating dredge, pump and generators, temporary pipeline laid on the surface, and a pilot aided by several assistants.
 To keep the dredge floating, water will captured at the sediment placement site and pumped back to Junor Lake (hence a closed loop).
 There would be no water discharge to Fanno or Woods Creeks.
 The dredging approach is clearly the Least Environmentally Damaging Practicable Alternative for the removal of the accumulated sediment in Junor Lake.